mrtkrkm/Tetris-Genetic-Algorithm-and-NN/README.md

 	-Hidden2 Layer
 -Output1 Layer     -Output2Layer

-In order to play Tetris by yourself make following changes in the `run.py`
+In order to play Tetris by yourself, make following changes in the `run.py`

 ```
 #gameMain.main_func()